vonfalk/storm-javavis/doc/02-Storm/07-Language_server/01-Emacs_plugin.md

   Works similarly to the built-in documentation in Emacs.
 * `C-c e` or `storm-repl-eval`: Evaluate a Basic Storm expression in the context of the currently open file.
+* `C-c r` or `storm-run-at-point`: Attempt to run the function under the cursor in the current file.
+  This requires that the function does not take any parameters.
+* `C-c C-r` or `storm-run-all`: Run all functions without parameters in the current file.
+This is useful when having a local main() function that is used for testing.

 Indentation in Storm-mode respects `tab-width` for indentation levels.